ribamar-santarosa/champselysees/generate-pypi-package-structure/README.md

 Requirements:
-1) have an account at https://pypi.python.org/pypi?%3Aaction=register_form .
-You're advised
-to not take a password that is similar to one of your other passwords, because you'll have to let it unencrypted in your .pyrc file, which is very bad security practice.
+1) have an account at https://pypi.python.org/pypi?%3Aaction=register_form .(You're advised to not take a password that is similar to one of your other passwords, because you'll have to let it unencrypted in your .pyrc file, which is very bad security practice.
 There may be a more secure way of doing things, but you'll probably need to take the time to research it by yourself.
+Also logout immediately after usage -- the design of the system allows a successful session hijack to steal the account)

 2) have an account at https://testpypi.python.org/pypi?%3Aaction=register_form